Real-Dev-Squad/discord-slash-commands/CONTRIBUTING.md

 ```

 - Start the rds backend
-- Open another terminal and type in the command `npm http <port backend running on>`.
+- Open another terminal and type in the command `npx ngrok http <port backend running on>`.
 - `ngrok` creates a secure tunnel that allows a local server to connect to external clients.
 It provides a URL that can be used to connect to a local server, just like if it were a public server hosted somewhere.
 For eg: Say you're running your app on `http://127.0.0.1:5501/` i.e localhost port 5501.
 Any external applications cannot connect to this server by default, but `ngrok` will give you a `http(s)` URL that any other client can use to connect to this server.
 - copy the `https` URL